What is Blue Lotus Flower?

 Unsurprisingly, the richest accounts of blue lotus flower come from Egyptian records and culture.

 To the ancient Egyptians, blue lotus was a sacred plant that had connections to both Ra (the sun god) and Osiris (the god of the underworld).
 It was also likely a symbol of rebirth, since the petals open with the sun and close at dusk.

 Because of this blue lotus was frequently a part of rituals and spiritual ceremonies.
-It also had medicinal uses as a sedative, aphrodisiac, and possibly as a narcotic-like herb.
+It also had medicinal uses as a sedative, an aphrodisiac, and possibly as a narcotic-like herb.
 Blue Lotus has been revered for centuries for its potential to alleviate stress, anxiety, and insomnia. and even used as an aphrodisiac.

-Today, interest in blue lotus flower mainly centers around its psychoactive properties and potential to induce mild euphoria.
+Today, interest in blue lotus flower mainly centers around their psychoactive properties and potential to induce mild euphoria.